MoreiraLAB/synpred/README.md

     - `library(synergyfinder)` - Check if the package was properly installed.
 3. `conda install -c conda-forge rdkit` - Install rdkit for molecular feature extraction with mordred.
 4. `pip install mordred` - Install mordred for feature extraction.
+5. `pip install pubchempy` - Install pubchempy to download SMILE from name.
-5. `pip install tensorflow==2.3.1` - Install this version of tensorflow.
+6. `pip install tensorflow==2.3.1` - Install this version of tensorflow.
-6. `pip install scikit-learn` - Scikit-learn is required at many steps of the pipeline.
+7. `pip install scikit-learn` - Scikit-learn is required at many steps of the pipeline.
-7. `pip install xgboost`- The package to use the Extreme Gradient Boosting methods needs to be installed separately from scikit-learn.
+8. `pip install xgboost`- The package to use the Extreme Gradient Boosting methods needs to be installed separately from scikit-learn.

 **Changes**